suchipi/hex-engine/CONTRIBUTING.md

 ```
 yarn install
 ```
-Now you can run the hex-engine project with the following command :
+Now you can run the Hex Engine project with the following command :

 ```
 yarn start